singer606/Data_content/README.md

 http://localhost/harlem/

 3.)
+Very important: Configure the apache server to allow URL rewrite rules by copying and pasting of .htaccess files into "harlem" directory you created

+4.)
 Download the application from my account submission form in challengepost.com and paste all the script in the folder "harlem" that you created.

-4.)
+5.)
 To be able to manage Email Messaging System and to be able to send email notifications to all silicon harlem members when post/news hacthons were posted on the site

 a.)
 Edit files "update.php" as per this line of code ($from = "email@yoursite.com";) to your working site email